Mikejo5000/vsts-docs-pr/docs/tfs-server/install/sharepoint/install-sharepoint.md

 We're going to install SharePoint after we install SQL Server, so that we can use the same Database Engine instance we installed for TFS for our SharePoint deployment, although using the same SQL Server instance for both SharePoint and TFS is not a requirement.

 > [!TIP]
 > Installing SharePoint on the same server as TFS isn't a requirement either.
 TFS is very flexible with regard to the topology of your SharePoint installation.
-See “What If I Already Have SharePoint?” later.
+See "What If I Already Have SharePoint?" later.

 ## Do I even need SharePoint?